-Traffic volume data were available from the Mid-Region Council of Governments (MRCOG) for the year 2008 (see graphic below).
+ments (MRCOG) for the year 2008 (see graphic below).
 The traffic volumes on the classified roadways range from 1,200 vehicles per day (vpd) to 17,900 vpd on Lomas Boulevard.
 Each of the roadways operate adequately given the traffic volumes, though 12th Street and Mountain Road have 10,900 vpd and 8,800 vpd respectively.
 Given the narrow roadway environments and moderately high volumes on these two streets, a planning level assessment of operations yielded level of service (LOS) D. All other road segments in the Downtown Neighborhood Area should operate at LOS C or better, indicating good operations.